-The Partners in the Park program was created in 2009 to provide financial support for a respective County park, trail or nature center.
-This program has brought in $212,000, which is used exclusively for El Paso County Parks; to preserve open space, sustain park amenities and to ensure ongoing sustainability for a specific park.
-All donations are tax deductible.
+The Partners in the Park program was created in 2009 to provide financial support for a respective County park, trail, or nature center.
+Since 2009, this program has generated approximately $240,000 in funding which is used exclusively for El Paso County Parks; to preserve open space, sustain park amenities, and ensure ongoing sustainability for a specific park.

-- Robert & Ellen Hostetler support Fox Run Regional Park.
-The Hostetlers are founding partners and have supported Fox Run Regional Park since 2009.
+- Robert & Ellen Hostetler for Fox Run Regional Park

-- Olson Plumbing and Heating is our newest partner and supports Fountain Creek Nature Center.
+- Olson Plumbing & Heating for Fountain Creek Nature Center

-- Tender Car Veterinary Center for Falcon Dog Park.
+- Tender Care Veterinary Center for Falcon Dog Park

 Corporate and community partnerships are important to help us initiate new funds for the daily operations and maintenance of our parks and trails.
 These partnerships are also important in helping supplement the budget, but we also hope to build your trust that El Paso County has a Parks system worthy of your support.

 We ask that you would please consider participating by selecting a park that reflects your location, needs, or values, as well as those of our County Park system.

 All donations that El Paso County Parks receives will go toward preserving open space, providing new amenities or ensuring ongoing support for a specific park within El Paso County.

 We look forward to forming a great partnership with you.

 With your help, we can make our parks and trails the best in the county!

 What do you receive when you become a partner:

 - We will place a sign at the park for each year you are a partner.